bosth/bosth.github.io/content/pages/leaving-earth/index.md

 {{< figure src="lunarorbit.jpg" caption="From a Lunar orbit, a spacecraft may land on the Moon or fly back to an Earth Orbit" >}}

-The key concept is that each maneuver has a difficulty - roughly approximating [Delta-*v*](https://en.wikipedia.org/wiki/Delta-v) - and each rocket can produce a certain amount of thrust.
-The amount of thrust required to perform a maneuver is based on this simple formula: *thrust required = mass × difficulty*.
+The key concept is that each maneuver has a difficulty - roughly approximating [Delta-*v*](https://en.wikipedia.org/wiki/Delta-v) - and each rocket can produce a certain amount of thrust, at which point it is expended.[^expended] The amount of thrust required to perform a maneuver is based on this simple formula: *thrust required = mass × difficulty*.
 The final factor, mass, is determined by the number of components aboard the spacecraft.

 A simple mission plan for a spacecraft travelling from Earth to the Lunar surface might look like the following (the numbers in parentheses indicates the mass of that component):